 Cafe Legend is a legend.

-It’s located along the Jalan Raya and opposite of beginning of our previous homestreet Jalan Kajeng.
+It’s located along the Jalan Raya and opposite the beginning of our previous homestreet, Jalan Kajeng.

-To be honest we went here for a wifi, but this place is popular amongst Westeners.
+To be honest, we went here for a wifi, but this place is popular amongst Westerners.
 And if you’ll do what we did, just remember to order food and drinks enough to cover your office time.

 Cafe Lotus

-The Saraswati temple next door has an evening show of temple dance and gamelan music, latter being listed as the UNESCO Intangible cultural heritage.
-You will be able to watch the show without no extra cost if you are dining.
+The Saraswati temple next door has an evening show of temple dance and gamelan music, the latter being listed as the UNESCO Intangible Cultural Heritage.
+You will be able to watch the show with no extra cost if you are dining.

-We’ve been here to celebrate Ismo’s birthday and as well our anniversary.
+We’ve been here to celebrate Ismo’s birthday and our anniversary as well.
 Yes, this place is famous and popular, yet its reputation is well earned.

 Miro’s Garden Restaurant